thassan743/RoboND-DeepLearning-Project/writeup.md

 A saved html version of the notebook can be found [here](https://github.com/thassan743/RoboND-DeepLearning-Project/blob/master/model_training.html).
 All the results and images shown in this writeup can be found in the saved html notebook.

 The weights for the model can be found [here](https://github.com/thassan743/RoboND-DeepLearning-Project/blob/master/data/weights/model_weights).
 This weights file can be used to test the model with the Udacity Follow Me Simulator found [here](https://github.com/udacity/RoboND-DeepLearning-Project/releases/tag/v1.2.2).

+#### Future Enhancements

+There is quite a bit of work that can be done to improve the performance of the network.
+The first thing I would do is gather a lot more data.
+Data can be collected to target the specific shortfalls of the existing model, most notably the identification of the hero from a distance.
+If a significant amount of data is gathered, most of which has the hero present in the image at varying distances, I think this will have a significant effect on the models performance.
+Additionally, one could use data augmentation techniques to increase the dataset size.
+A common one which I have seen being used is to flip each of the training images, thereby effectively doubling the size of the dataset without much work.
+Other techniques include applying varying degrees of rotation or colour distortions to the images.
+In all cases, the hyper-parameters would need to be adjusted to account for the extra data, most importantly the `batch_size` and `steps_per_epoch`.

+The size and depth of the model could also be increased, however, this would add more complexity and increase training time.
+While this may yield a better score, the current network architecture performs reasonably well already, and the gains may not be worth the extra effort.

+The default code in the notebook uses an image size of 160x160, however the original training images are of size 256x256.
+We are therefore throwing away a significant amount of image data.
+Using the full image may increase the performance of the network at the expense of some training time, however this has not been tested as yet.

+Finally, changes to the Keras model, such as using a different optimizer, may also offer some performance improvements.

+As an additional consideration, as mentioned in the rubric, how well would the current model and data work for following another object such as a dog or a car?
+While the model architecture may transfer well to other objects, the trained network certainly would not.
+The network was trained on data containing people and some other objects such as buildings and trees, but was trained to identify a specific person.
+Therefore, it would not work at all trying to identify any other object.
+However, if an equivalent dataset were captured of the new object and the existing model retrained on the new data, I do believe the network would perform reasonably well, as long as the data used was adequate.